KernelEscape/kernelescape.github.io/privacy_policy.md

 ## What Data is Processed?

-* The Extension uses cookies required for authentication on the HTX website.
+* The Extension uses cookies required for authentication on the cryptocurrency exchange website.
 * All cookie operations occur locally in the user's browser.
 * The Extension does not save, transmit, or analyze logins, passwords, API keys, transaction history, or any other personal data.